Using Logic Pro for surround sound work and ambisonics

 In the below image, you can see in File > Project Settings > Audio > General, the project is set to Quadrophonic.

-I’ve then brought in a recording made with a Sennheiser Ambeo microphone by using the Import Audio technique above (make sure it’s a 4 channel audio file, but see below bug).
+I’ve then brought in a recording made with a Sennheiser Ambeo microphone by using the Import Audio technique, making sure it’s a 4 channel audio file (but see below bug).
 This will insert a Surround Balancer on the channel, and you can see the input type is Quadrophonic (the little icon above left of the SurroundZone plug-in on the mixer channel).
-Then you can apply 4-channel ambisonic plug-ins - in the below you can se the Ambeo plug-in, the Soundfield Surround Zone plug-in, the Harpex plug-in and the AmbiHead plug-in - In these tracks I was testing out which combinations of plug-in provided the nicest Ambisonic to Binaural conversion.
-But you can happily edit and mix A-Format and B-Format FOA files in Logic.
-If you use Logic’s built-in plug-in’s use them in Multi-mono mode rather than Quad mode - but where possible use dedicated ambisonic plug-ins for processing.
+Then you can apply 4-channel ambisonic plug-ins.
+In the below image, you can see the Ambeo plug-in, the Soundfield Surround Zone plug-in, the Harpex plug-in and the AmbiHead plug-in - In these tracks I was testing out which combinations of plug-in provided the nicest Ambisonic to Binaural conversion.

-You can happily use Logic to create either a fixed binaural mix of your ambisonic file, or to convert an A format file into a B format file.
+You can use Logic to create either a fixed binaural mix of your ambisonic file, or to convert an A format file into a B format file.
 You can also convert it to a quadrophonic surround file.
 What you can’t do is convert it to a 5.1 surround file.
-If, for example, I set Harpex to create a 5.1 mix of my surround file, Logic only outputs channels 1 to 4 (because it’s surround mode is set to 4 channel quadrophonic mode).
+If, for example, I set Harpex to create a 5.1 mix of my surround file, Logic only outputs channels 1 to 4 (because Logic’s surround mode is set to 4 channel quadrophonic mode).

 Bug #1 & #2 again